 Postbox's Quick Post feature enables you to quickly set up and use send-to-service email addresses.
 Best of all, you can send content to the service in the background, without having to open up a compose window.

-With Zapier, you can send emails directly to Zapier to trigger a zap using your unique Zapier email address.
-Receive a SMS notification with customer inquiries, log emails in a spreadsheet, create new contacts from emails, or run any Zapier Zap to boost your productivity.
+You can send emails directly to Zapier to trigger a zap using your unique Zapier email address.
+Receive an SMS notification with customer inquiries, log emails in a spreadsheet, create new contacts from emails, or run any Zapier Zap to boost your productivity.
 Note: Free accounts can set up five total zaps and are limited to zaps with one trigger and one action.
 Upgraded plans can use multi-step zaps and have a higher zap count.

 Find your Zapier email address